TheMrAI/TheMrAI.github.io/content/algorithms/kadane/index.md

 Output: 12
 ```

-By -5 the sum reached zero, biggest sum can only be after, starting with 11.
+By -5 the sum reached zero, the biggest sum can only be after, starting with 11.

 #### Only negative values